bengal865/variables-mc1-python/mastery-check1.md

 ## Your Script

+- **Please check your spelling and grammar before submitting your work!**
 - Add a comment block to the top of your script
 - Prompt the user for two numbers
 - Have Python square the first number